Abdul-Aziz026/Machine-Learning-Course-Theory-Fundamental./README.md

 Visualizations like box plots, scatter plots, or histograms can help identify outliers visually.

 ### Missing Values:
 Reasons for missing values
-◦ Information is not collected
-(e.g., people decline to give their age and weight)
+◦ Information is not collected(e.g., people decline to give their age and weight).
-◦ Attributes may not be applicable to all cases
-(e.g., annual income is not applicable to children)
+◦ Attributes may not be applicable to all cases(e.g., annual income is not applicable to children).

 #### Handling missing values